Volvo S90 Recharge T8 hybrid running costs, insurance, warranty & tax

 The Volvo S90 Recharge T8 offers big saloon-car practicality and a beautiful interior, but the diesels are as economical and cheaper to buy

-All versions of the S90 Recharge T8 fall into insurance group 44, making them by far the most expensive S90 models to insure.
-Other S90s range from groups 28 to 37, depending on engine and trim level.
+All versions of the S90 Recharge T8 fall into insurance group 44.
 Volvo offers its own insurance cover, guaranteeing the use of genuine parts and repairs covered by a five-year warranty.

-The S90 Recharge T8 is covered by Volvo’s standard three-year/60,000-mile warranty, but this can be extended to four-year/60,000-mile or four-year/80,000-mile cover for an additional price.
-The battery in the T8 is covered by its own eight-year/100,000-mile warranty, with any material defects fixed for free within that period.
+The S90 Recharge T8 is covered by Volvo’s standard three-year/60,000-mile warranty, but this can be extended to four-year/60,000-mile or four-year/80,000-mile cover by paying extra.
+The battery in the T8 is covered by its own eight-year/100,000-mile warranty, with any defects fixed for free within that period.

 The S90 Recharge T8 requires a service every 12 months or 18,000 miles, whichever comes sooner.

-There’s no road tax to pay in year one, but CO2 emissions of 40g/km and the over-£40,000 list price equate to £465 a year in years two to six of ownership, dropping to £140 a year after that.
+There’s no road tax (VED) to pay in year one, but the S90's 'alternatively fuelled vehicle' status and over-£40,000 list price equate to £510 a year in years two to six of ownership, dropping to £155 a year after that.

 In This Review